bens4lsu/theskinny-publish/Content/blog2/guns-gin-and-a-local-casino.md

 First the coupon is for the <a href="https://www.caesars.com/horseshoe-bossier-city" target="_blank">Horseshoe Casino in Bossier City, LA</a>.
 Not exactly the Bellagio.

 Then, I'm only allowed to the first of my free nights between September 4 and September 18.
 And I'm only allowed to use the second of my free nights between September 19 and October 10.
-Here's the kicker:  my free nights have to be <i>on a school night</i>.
+Here's the kicker:  my free nights have to be *on a school night*.
 That's right.
 If I want to go to the Horseshoe Casino in Bossier City, LA, and if it happens to be a Friday or Saturday night, I'm going to be paying full price, just like everyone else.

 (I was just informed that this is actually a very nice hotel, so I'm glad that I was at least invited somewhere nice.
 But still, it's Bossier City on a weekday.)